 Being a Community Advisor (CA) is not only a fun experience, it’s an opportunity to be a positive role model and a student leader with students living in your residence hall.
-The CA position is an opportunity to learn essential skills and responsibilities that will be valuable in your education and in your professional career.
+The CA position is an opportunity to learn essential skills and take on responsibilities that will be valuable in your education and in your professional career.

 • Develop a sense of community and respectful environment for students living in the residential community.